jamiedraws/Slide/readme.md

 <link rel="stylesheet" href="slide/css/slide.css" />
 ```

 This stylesheet is responbile for providng strucutre to the carousel.
-Depending on where your carousel lives on your webpage should decide whether this stylesheet needs to go in the `<head>` tag or in the `<body>`.
+Depending on where your carousel lives on your webpage should decide whether this stylesheet needs to go in the `<head>` or in the `<body>` element.

-If the carousel HTML is parsed before this stylesheet is parsed, the webpage may incur layout shifting.
+If the HTML is parsed before this stylesheet is parsed, the webpage may incur layout shifting.

 ### Result

-With the boilerplate carousel HTML and the `slide.css` stylesheet added, the carousel should be scrollable from the first slide to the last slide.
+With the HTML template and the `slide.css` stylesheet added, the carousel should be scrollable from the first slide to the last slide.

-This is a low-level primitive where the only functionality it offers is to simply scroll.
+This is the basic functionality the carousel has to offer.
 It doesn't require any other stylesheets or JavaScript to function.

-You may progressively enhance the carousel by using additional stylesheets and JavaScript.
+However, you may progressively enhance the carousel by using additional stylesheets and JavaScript.

 ## Thumbnails